CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

     ![](.././media/as-10.png)

-11. Let us check for **ubuntu-k8s** processes by running the following query, you can change the time range limit as well to see the result of a specific time interval.
+1. Let us check for **ubuntu-k8s** processes by running the following query, you can change the time range limit as well to see the result of a specific time interval.
 You can scroll right on the **Results** section and see more details and descriptions about every process.

-  > Note: The data might take around 30 mins to get populated.
+   > **Note**: The data might take around 30 mins to get populated.
 If you don't find the data, you can skip to Task 2: Enable Microsoft Defender for Cloud and come back later to this task to re-execute the query and filter the data.

    ```
    VMProcess